dzshao/CineFile/README.md

 ## Project Description
-Almost everyone loves movies, so this is a project that appeals to us and most other people as well.
-This project is a great opportunity to learn new tools and skills like web scraping and practicing algorithm design all while getting more comfortable with the tools introduced in CS100.
+Almost everyone loves movies, so this is a project that is appealing for us to make and will be useful for others to use.
+This project is a great opportunity to learn the new tools and skills introduced in CS100 and beyond, as we also get to practice web scraping and algorithm design.

 The project will use C++, Visual Studio Code, Git, GitHub, gdb, valgrind, Vim, CMake, GoogleTest, and web scraping.

-User can input the name of a movie, genre, director, actor, or a combination of them.
+User can input the name of a movie, genre, director, actor, as well as a rating range.
 The program will output a list of list of up to ten movie recommendations to watch including their rating, release date and other general information.
 The movies are sorted based on their rating.

-The program will scrape information from movie websites such as imdb to obtain this information.
+The program will scrape information from movie websites such as imdb to obtain relevant information.
 The project can be used by anyone to receive quick and convenient recommendations for their movie watching sprees.
 It makes it much more simple to expand one’s movie interests, consolidating the entire process into one program.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: